Caspofungin: Spectrum of activity

-In a few patients with infections caused by Candida albicans, mutants with reduced sensitivity to caspofungin have been noticed.
-Currently there are no data regarding development of resistance in other fungi than C. albicans.

-Pregnancy and lactation
+Specific populations

-Caspofungin has been shown in animal studies to have embryotoxic properties, and therefore has been assigned to class C. It should only be given to pregnant women if the benefit to the mother clearly outweighs the potential risk to her fetus.
+Caspofungin has been shown in animal studies to have embryotoxic properties.
 The drug is found in the milk of lactating rats, but it is not known whether this is seen in humans.
-Thus, lactating women should be treated cautiously.

-Geriatric patients

-Ordinarily, no dose adjustments are necessary, however, greater sensitivity of some older individuals cannot be ruled out.

-Pediatric patients

-Caspofungin is FDA approved for pediatric patients 3 months and older.
+Caspofungin is FDA approved for people aged three months and older.
 Dosing is based on body surface area (BSA) as calculated by the Mosteller formula.

-Side effects
+Adverse effects

 Compared to amphotericin B, caspofungin seems to have a relatively low incidence of side effects.
 In clinical studies and postmarketing reports, the side effects seen in 1% or more of the patients were as follows: